jfmunozf/judge42/README.md

 options:
-  -h, --help       show this help message and exit --dbile DBILE    path to a tests database (sqlite) file, if not specified 'judg42.db' is used --loop           loop when --stdin was specified (default behavior) --noloop         don't loop when --stdin was specified --feedback       show differences between expected output and solution output.
+  -h, --help       show this help message and exit --dbfile DBILE   path to a tests database (sqlite) file, if not specified 'judge42.db' is used --loop           loop when --stdin was specified (default behavior) --noloop         don't loop when --stdin was specified --feedback       show differences between expected output and solution output.
 Default behavior don't show differences between expected output and solution output